Let’s just say meeting Aerosmith was hardly a night in the ruts.

 Knowing my pal Yayo Sanchez jams with the son of Aerosmith guitarist Brad Whitford, I mention that I’d be (ahem!) more than a wee bit willing to tag along if he had any backstage leverage the night of the gig.
 Yayo said he’d be happy to help if things fell into place, but I must admit to bracing for the deflating punch of defeat.

 After texting back and forth during opening act, Cheap Trick, Yayo and teen Whitford arrived at my seat to escort me and my wife backstage.
 Sweet!
-At the very least, I knew I was going to meet Brad, which in and of itself would’ve rattled my rocks forever.
+At the very least, I knew I was going to meet Brad, which by itself would’ve rattled my rocks forever.
 Sure enough, we navigated the backstage corridors and found Brad in his dressing room where we exchanged a few words, snapped some photos and got my prized autograph.
-Brad seemed as mellow as they come, but he also was a super nice guy.
+Brad was as mellow as they come, but also a super nice guy.
 It was an honor to share his space.

-As he waved me over, I grabbed my wife’s hand and hoofed it toward Mr. Hey Diddle-Diddle himself.
+As he waved me over, I reached back for my wife’s hand and hoofed it toward Mr. Hey Diddle-Diddle himself.
 Standing face-to-face, we shook hands and exchanged hellos before he quickly steered us into his dressing room (tapestries, candles, incense, the whole gypsy vibe) so we could visit in private.
 Yes, I was flipping out.
-No, I don’t think it showed.
+No, I don’t think it showed (or at least that’s what I keep telling the adult version of me).
 I handed him “Rocks” and asked if he’d sign it.
 “Sure,” he said.
 “That was a good album.”
 Uh, yes sir, it sure as hell is!

 In person, Tyler is every bit as electric as his persona.
 He yaps more than talks and his beady eyes, skinny frame and legendary lips are as animated as Wile E. Coyote.
 Hyper is his middle name and there seems to be no difference between the on-stage Tasmanian peacock and the off-duty Steven Tallarico.